laboon/CS1632_Summer2018/deliverables/2/deliverable2.md

 All code and tests should be on GitHub in a private repository accessible to me.

+Your repository MUST be named D2.
+If you are going to have a separate repository for extra credit, it MUST be named D2_EC.

 ## Format
 You should turn in a title page with: